learn-co-curriculum/programming-univbasics-nds-nested-arrays-iteration-lab/README.md

 work with complex, nested `Array`s of `Array`s.
 Building these skills means that when you encounter "`Array`s of `Hash`es of `Array`s of `Array`s," you'll have trained to meet that challenge.

+Keep in mind, you might need to mix-and-match: you might _filter_ some inner `Array`s; and, of the ones that passed, you might average their numbers and accumulate those numbers to a new Array or a new total.